-If The Cup Fits, Wear It
+If the Cup Fits, Wear It

-There are circumstances when a degree in algebra would certainly be beneficial.
+Yet contrary to those examples, there are circumstances when a degree in algebra would certainly be beneficial.
 Never once did any of my instructors say, "Pay attention young ladies!
 You’re going to need to know how to calculate your correct bra size someday and it won’t remain the same throughout your life.
 You don’t want people to look at your chest and realize you flunked algebra, do you?"

 Perhaps it’s no coincidence that branch of mathematics is called algebra.